Novel Coronavirus 2019 (COVID-19)

 - Use hand sanitizer before and after in multi-use areas.

-- Each building will have a sanitization station with infrared thermometers, gloves, masks and hand sanitizer.
+- Each building will have a sanitization station with gloves and hand sanitizer.

 - One person may ride in an elevator at a time.

-HCC administrators are planning for fall semester courses, beginning August 17, to be offered in all three formats: online, hybrid and traditional in-person campus classroom.
+HCC administrators are planning for courses to be offered in all three formats: online, hybrid and traditional in-person campus classroom.
 Course offerings are subject to change with the pandemic status.

 Barnes & Noble Bookstore

-HCC’s Barnes & Noble bookstore will continue to operate through virtual, online service.
+HCC’s Barnes & Noble bookstore will continue to operate on campus and through virtual, online service.
 Questions regarding order status, book rental return and general information can be emailed.

 Healthy at Work Officer